Heatblur-Simulations/f-4e-manual/src/crew_chief/overview.md

 * **Trim (roll and yaw)**
 * Tail Hook

-Some of these checks are triggered automatically
+Some of them are triggered automatically
-(e.g. when the chief notices speed brakes extending/retracting, he will announce it) but more advanced ones (the bolded ones) has to be initiated manually.
+(e.g. when the chief notices speed brakes extending/retracting, he will announce it).
+More advanced checks (bold ones) have to be initiated manually.

-Some of them can also be conducted without crew chief, by acquiring visual confirmation from the WSO, but not all of them because the visibility from the cockpit is limited.
+Some of them can also be conducted without crew chief, by acquiring visual confirmation from the WSO, but not all of them because of the limited visibility from the cockpit.

 ## Communication

-Both crewmembers can communicate with the chief using one of the 2 methods:
+Both crewmembers can communicate with the chief using one of two methods:

-* Intercom - crew chief's headset is connected to the aircraft intercom system using a cable providing 2-way communication similar to the communication between Pilot and WSO
+* Intercom - crew chief's headset is connected to the aircraft [intercom system](../systems/nav_com/intercom.md) using a cord providing 2-way communication similar to the communication between Pilot and WSO
+* Hand signals - the aircraft crew communicates with the chief in 1-way fashion using hand signals;
-* Hand signals - when this method is used, the crew chief features are limited;
+when this method is used, the crew chief features are limited;
-for example you will be able to ask for the simpler actions like the wheel chocks removal but you can't conduct more advanced ones like flight controls check
+you will be able to ask for the simpler actions like the wheel chocks removal but the crew chief won't help you in conducting visual checks

 In both modes you can communicate with the crew chief using Jester wheel "Crew Chief" menu.
-The aircraft has to be stationary and on friendly airfield for the menu to be available.
+The aircraft has to be stationary and located on a friendly airfield for the menu to be available.

 If the intercom system is set up correctly and powered up, the intercom mode will be active, otherwise hand signals mode will be used and